-Pair of rare CL9 ribbon chairs by Cesare Leonardi and Franca Stagi.
-Inside or out, these vintage cantilevered chairs will attract comment.
+Pair of rare CL9 ribbon chairs by Cesare Leonardi and Franca Stagi for Bernini Italy.
 Now Reduced 15%

 Designed / launched by whom/when: Italian architects Cesare Leonardi and Franca Stagi created the CL9 ribbon chair in 1961.
-Their atelier was a supplier of unique and interesting interior objects during the 60s & 70s, and included the ‘dondola’ a fibreglass rocking chair now on permanent exhibit at MOMA New York.
+The Design duo’s ‘atelier’ became a supplier of unique and interesting interior objects during the 60s & 70s, and included the ‘dondola’ a fibreglass rocking chair now on permanent exhibit at MOMA New York.

 Inspiration: The use of fibreglass as a furniture material was economically viable in Italy during the 1960s.
 It was appreciated by Leonardi and Stagi for being corrosive-proof, of high strength and excellent in appearance.
 Production of these chairs became economically unviable following the 1973 oil crisis.

 Fabrication: A singular ‘ribbon’ of fibreglass with a high gloss paint finish, cantilevered on a triangular, chromed tubular steel base.

 Hidden Features: The cantilever provides a subtle springiness.